 Cost includes Catholic University of Lille tuition, dormitory accommodation, all meals, excursions, health insurance and UHM Study Abroad and other incidental fees.

 Roundtrip airfare between Honolulu and Paris, and transportation between Paris airport and Lille are not included; students have the option of taking flights and train arranged by Third Eye Travel or making their own travel arrangements.

 FOR UHM STUDENTS ONLY: In order to receive financial aid, please ensure that either: a) you are receiving financial aid during the preceding semester, or b) that you complete the Financial Aid application during the current semester. www.hawaii.edu/fas

 NON-UHM STUDENTS (those attending other colleges and universities during the regular school year) must apply for financial aid at their home institutions.

-See the Resources page for a list of possible scholarships.
+See the Money Matters & Student Resources page for a list of possible scholarships.

 The program is designed primarily for undergraduate science and engineering students.
 The minimum requirement is a cumulative GPA of 3.0.
 However, students with a lower GPA may be considered in exceptional cases.
 Non-native English-speaking students must have taken the TOEFL exam within the last two years and earned a composite score of 600+ or have passed the UHM ELI placement exam.

 Admission to the program is selective.
-All applicants for the program will be judged on their academic performance, reasons for wishing to attend the program, flexibility and sensitivity to other cultures, and ability to adjust to a new cultural setting.
+All applicants for the program will be judged on their academic performance, reasons for wishing to attend the program, flexibility, and sensitivity to other cultures, and ability to adjust to a new cultural setting.